 Whether it does or not, of course, is up to you.

 The systems of an enterprise are not all equally relevant at every stage.
 Different systems mature at different rates at different times.
-We have discussed that at scale, the fit systems enterprise is usually comprised of five meta systems and seven operating systems.
-To be fit at every stage, the enterprise’s systems must operate consistent with its vision, mission and values.
+At scale, the fit systems enterprise is comprised of five meta systems and at least eight operating systems.
+To be fit at every stage, these systems must operate consistent with its vision, mission and values.

 For the fit systems enterprise, a natural progression reveals itself: